 Now is the time to define channel-specific campaigns for each stage of the customer journey: awareness, consideration, acquisition, service, and loyalty.
 Think about the solutions that would solve your potential client's pain points.

 Define 1 or 2 KPIs for each goal, and for each tactic define 1 to 3 metrics.

-If your KPI is brand awareness you can define as metrics the share of voice (SOV) and sentiment analysis (% positive, % negative and % neutral).
+For example, if your KPI is brand awareness you can define as metrics the share of voice (SOV) and sentiment analysis (% positive, % negative and % neutral).

-The first step to build a successful social media strategy is to analyse your overall marketing strategy.
-This should be a great source of information about your market, business, competitors and target audience.
+The first step to build a successful social media strategy is to analyse your overall marketing strategy, which should be a great source of information about your market, business, competitors and target audience.

 Lastly, define how you'll measure success by selecting relevant KPIs and metrics.

-Are you ready to start your 2020 social media plan?
+Are you ready to start your social media plan?